Forensic Psychiatry Fellowship

 - Stephen Billick, MD

-- Eric Goldsmith, MD, Stephen Billick, MD and others
+- Eric Goldsmith, MD

 There are four positions for each academic year.
 We look for mature, motivated applicants who have satisfactorily completed an ACGME-accredited general psychiatry residency prior to entering the program.
 We consider such factors as one’s writing ability, research experience, leadership potential, flexible temperament, interest in public psychiatry and career goals.
 We strive for a well-rounded, diverse class with individual strengths in different areas.